Collier Area Transit

 The TDP annual update/progress report addresses the past year’s accomplishments compared to the original implementation program; analyzes any discrepancies between the plan and its implementation for the past year and steps that will be taken to attain original goals and objectives; makes any revisions to the implementation program for the coming year based on the annual review; adds recommendations for the new tenth year of the updated plan; revises the financial plan; and revises the list of projects or services needed to meet the goals and objectives, including projects for which funding may not have been identified.

-The last major update, in 2015, may be downloaded below:
+The last major update, in 2015, and minor updates may be downloaded below:

 2014 CAT Bus Stop ADA Assessment